CRC-logo-color-01

 Other Travel Assistance Resources

 • The Cornell Campus to Campus Bus is a useful way to get from Ithaca to New York City.
 It stops at Weill Cornell Medical Center in NYC, which is adjacent to Memorial Sloan Kettering Cancer Center.
-While the bus has resumed running after being suspended due to COVID, we are not able to offer free tickets at this time.
-We are working on resuming this service and will keep you updated.
+Note: we are not able to provide free tickets at this time.

 • OurBus provides bus service from Ithaca to New York City and many other locations.